ucsb-csw8/w23-project/project02.md

 # {{page.title}}

-# Song Information Management System 📝
+# Restaurant Menu Management System 📝

 ## Read these guidelines _in their entirety_ before implementing anything.

-In this project, similar in structure to the Grades Management System from Lab 8, you will create a **song information management system**!
+In this project, similar in structure to the Grades Management System from Lab 8, you will create a **Restaurant Menu Management System**!

 Incorporate functions from multiple labs to implement an interactive program, which you can use to collect and create data needed to store song information.